 What type of crab meat should I use?

-Every now and then, you can find pasteurized US crab meat but check the top or bottom of the can for the country of origin before you shell out the big bucks for the less desirable crab meat.
+You can occasionally find pasteurized US crab meat, but check the top or bottom of the can for the country of origin before you shell out the big bucks for the less desirable crab meat.

-Many of my west coast friends love Dungeness crabs, but they’re not the same as East coast Blue Crab which makes the best crab cakes!
+Many of my West Coast friends love Dungeness crabs, but they’re not the same as East Coast Blue Crabs, which make the best crab cakes!

 - Place the mayonnaise, egg, mustard, Worcestershire sauce, Old Bay seasoning, and lemon juice in a large bowl.